 The card-based user interface interferes with the board, and anyone could delete or modify a command.

 Because Butler Bot communicates through comments, every person subscribed to the board receives notifications.

 Due to security policies, some organizations don't allow to invite external users like @butlerbot to their Trello boards.

 Bots are not the preferred integration method for Trello.
 Trello is not designed to have a single user on tens of thousands of boards and thus this causes issues for Trello’s infrastructure.

 After experimenting with multiple solutions, we decided to make Butler a Power-Up as it offered better integration with boards, working harmoniously within the platform.
 Later on, we've completely integrated Butler into the core user interface.

 The built-in version of Butler has an enhanced user interface, new commands, and is overall easier to use.
 We periodically add new features that are only in the core offering, such as command chaining (the ability for one command to trigger other commands).
 To learn more about the new Butler functionality, see Butler overview.

 Migrating from the Butler Bot

-Currently, there is a substantial difference in how command runs are accounted for in the Butler Bot versus the core Butler experience.
-Depending on the type of commands you run, you might need to upgrade your Trello plan when using Butler in Trello.
+Currently, there is a substantial difference in how command runs are accounted for in the Butler Bot versus the core Automation experience.
+Depending on the type of commands you run, you might need to upgrade your Trello plan when using Automation in Trello.
 The purpose for this is not to increase profit, but for technical performance reasons and to ensure continued excellent customer service.

-If you have difficulty migrating your Bot workflows to Butler, do not hesitate to contact us and we'll assist.
+If you have difficulty migrating your Bot workflows to Automation, do not hesitate to contact us and we'll assist.